 Certain tables are locked to prevent subsequent transactions from accessing them before the previous transaction is complete.
 Some transactions and queries take too long to fully commit, which results in a long line of transaction requests to access the table.

-Applications Manager's SQL performance monitor collects all the lock details and displays important information like Deadlocks/Min, Lock Waits/Min, Lock Timeouts/Min, and more so that database admins (DBAs) can release the locks if they cause the server to slow down.
+Applications Manager collects all the lock details and displays important information like Deadlocks/Min, Lock Waits/Min, Lock Timeouts/Min, and more on the SQL server monitoring dashboard, so that database admins (DBAs) can release the locks if they cause the server to slow down.

 Indexes are a way to quickly look up data in SQL tables.
 While proper use of SQL indexes ensures improved performance of SQL servers, the setup of unnecessary indexes—or the lack of any indexes at all—can degrade server performance.